citp/privacy-policy-historical/r/re/rev/revell.com.md

 **Cookies and Other Tracking Methods**
 Cookies are small pieces of information stored on your hard drive, not on our site.
 We use cookies or, in a limited number of cases, ISP addresses for a number of reasons.

-First, cookies are used to keep track of the contents of your cart while shopping.
+Cookies are used to keep track of the contents of your cart while shopping.

-Second, cookies allow you to store your password without having to constantly re-enter it.
+Cookies allow you to store your password without having to constantly re-enter it.

-Third, cookies can also help us to tailor a Web site or a marketing message to better match your needs and interests.
+Cookies can also help us to tailor a Web site or a marketing message to better match your needs and interests.

-Fourth,cookies allow us to better understand how users use our site, which in turn helps us focus our resources on features that are most popular with our users.
+Cookies allow us to better understand how users use our site, which in turn helps us focus our resources on features that are most popular with our users.
 You are always free to decline our cookies if your browser permits, but some parts of our site may not work properly if you do.
 Note: Revell Inc. places advertising on our sites that originates from outside advertisers and/or advertising agencies.
 In some cases, if you click on or view these ads, a cookie may be assigned by the advertiser.
 Revell Inc. does not control these cookies.

+We do not respond to "do not track" signals or other similar mechanisms.

 **Public Forums**
 This site may, at some time, have chat rooms, forums, and / or message boards available to its users.
 Please remember that any information that is disclosed in these areas becomes public information and you should exercise caution when deciding to disclose your personal information.